Steven King (journalist): Personal life

 King's marriage, in 2005, to Jean-Claude Madrange was publicly denounced by the DUP politician Ian Paisley Jr.

 In August 2010, an inquest at St Pancras Court in London found that King's partner, Jean-Claude Madrange, had taken his own life on 8 May.
 St Pancras Court was told that Mr Madrange was struggling with bipolar disorder and had tried to commit suicide by taking an overdose one month earlier.
-An obituary published in The Times read: "Jean-Claude (suddenly) RIP Baba.
-"Oh, how great is love!
-And how little am I!"
-Steven King, 55 Dean St, W1."
-(The quotation is taken from Khalil Gibran's poem 'A Lover's Call XXVII'.)

 In June 2012, the BBC reported that King was critically ill in a hospital in Delhi, India.
 Six weeks later, the BBC reported that King remained critically ill in intensive care in Delhi.
-King was transferred to the UK where he spent nearly 18 months in critical care.
-He is now recovering in rehabilitation.
+King was transferred to the UK where he spent nearly 18 months in critical care, before recovering in rehabilitation.